nobl9/terraform-n9-export-aws/README.md

 ### Export from N9 to S3

-Obtain AWS external ID for your organization in Nobl9 App UI or with s line tool - `sloctl`.
+Obtain AWS external ID for your organization in Nobl9 App UI or with command line tool - `sloctl`.

 Execute